Cray-HPE/docs-csm/troubleshooting/known_issues/qlogic_driver_crash.md

 Or manually correct the configuration.

-In this example of the problem you can see that the lags 10,12,14 which are the lags for the storage back channel communication have applied configuration of "vlan trunk native 1".
+In this example of the problem you can see that the lags 10,12,14 which are the lags for the storage back channel communication have applied configuration of `vlan trunk native 1`.
 Which is wrong.

 ```text
 interface lag 10 multi-chassis